z336/blog/src/pages/notes/how-to-build-this-website.md

 I want to use the [CSS cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascade/Cascade) to my advantage, so this import order applies the reset, adds the settings (variables), applies universal element selector styles, and then adds all of the specific CUBE styles.
 The result is the styles are applied in the preferred order to the document when it loads.

-Note that you can apply CSS in an Astro project in many ways, including using SASS, CSS-in-JS solutions (gross), etc. I love SASS but vanilla CSS is so good these days.
+Note that you can apply CSS in an Astro project in many ways, including using SCSS, CSS-in-JS solutions (gross), etc. I love SCSS but vanilla CSS is so good these days.

 ## Deploy the site